AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Learning Manager now offers integration with Marketo Engage, a marketing automation software that helps run marketing campaigns.

-The Marketo Engage Connector is designed to add (or update) leads in the Marketo Engage database, when a new user is added to the&nbsp;Learning Manager Account.
-It also associates learning behaviors of the user in&nbsp;Learning Manager (course enrollment, course completion, skill assignment and skill accomplishment) as custom objects with the corresponding leads in Marketo Engage.
-This enables a marketer to use this information to target audiences based on their learning behaviors captured from&nbsp;Learning Manager and use features of Marketo Engage like "Smart Lists".
+The Marketo Engage Connector is designed to add (or update) leads in the Marketo Engage database, when a new user is added to the Learning Manager Account.
+It also associates learning behaviors of the user in Learning Manager (course enrollment, course completion, skill assignment and skill accomplishment) as custom objects with the corresponding leads in Marketo Engage.
+This enables a marketer to use this information to target audiences based on their learning behaviors captured from Learning Manager and use features of Marketo Engage like "Smart Lists".

 As an Integration Admin, you can integrate Learning Manager with a Marketo Engage instance to automate data synchronization.
 You can export internal users and export training enrollments and skill completion events.
 The operations can be performed on a schedule, and these can be configured, on demand.